-These Equality Objectives should be read alongside the SGFS Accessibility Plan.
+These Equality Objectives should be read alongside the SGFS Accessibility Plan 2023-2026.

-South Gosforth First School Equality Objectives 2022-2024 Objectives Strategies Outcomes To promote Spiritual, Moral and Cultural Development through all appropriate curricular opportunities, with particular reference to issues of equality and diversity.
-To ensure a strong sense of respect, empathy and acceptance for differences in ethnicity, religion, sexuality, gender and ability.
-Children are given access to a curriculum designed to developing an understanding and awareness of the world around them e.g. different cultures, beliefs and religions.
-School partakes in a range of charity events to raise the profile of different groups and to develop an appreciation of what the children themselves have.
-Community activities take place to strengthen links with different groups including faith groups and other demographics e.g. visits to residential care for the elderly.
+South Gosforth First School Equality Objectives Objectives Strategies Outcomes To promote Spiritual, Moral and Cultural Development through all appropriate curricular opportunities, with particular reference to issues of equality and diversity.
+To ensure a strong sense of respect, empathy and acceptance for differences in ethnicity, religion, financial background, sexuality, gender and ability.
+Children are given access to a curriculum designed to developing an understanding and awareness of the world around them e.g. different cultures, beliefs and religions etc. School partakes in a range of charity events to raise the profile of different groups and to develop an appreciation of what the children themselves have.
+Community activities take place to strengthen links with different groups including faith groups and other demographics e.g. visits to residential care homes for the elderly.
 The Restorative Approach to Positive Behaviour Policy recognises that behaviour is a form of communication and therefore children are supported to make choices to help themselves and those around them.
-This is done through using a relational and restorative approach to enable all children to develop to their full potential and learn how to interact happily and successfully with those around them.
+This is done through using a relational and restorative approach to enable all children to develop to their full potential and learn how to interact happily and successfully with those around them, despite of their differences.
 A PSHE curriculum and policy is developed which incorporates Relationships Education, Health Education and the use of 'No Outsiders' texts and will be used.
 This will be developed and monitored in consultation with key stakeholders including parents, carers and governors to ensure that it fully meets the needs of the school community.
-Assemblies and 'Together Times' discuss issues related to equality and diversity with a promotion of the message that everyone is welcome at South Gosforth First School.
-The school and its community permeate an atmosphere of equality, diversity, cohesion and respect for all.
+Assemblies and 'Together Time' sessions discuss issues related to equality and diversity with a promotion of the message that everyone is welcome at South Gosforth First School.
+Texts used in school reflect the diverse community that South Gosforth First School has, as well as exploring other cultures and The school and its community permeate an atmosphere of equality, diversity, cohesion and respect for all.
 Everyone at South Gosforth First School feels welcome and that they have an equal part to play in the school community.
-No one feels like an 'outsider' and everyone feels safe in the community.
+No one feels like an 'outsider' and everyone feels safe and welcome.